-Join Maxim Jago for an in-depth discussion in this video Nesting, autonesting, and working with nested sequences, part of Getting Started with Premiere Pro CS5.
+Join Maxim Jago for an in-depth discussion in this video Nesting, autonesting, and working with nested sequences, part of Learning Premiere Pro CS5.

 Nesting allows for really advanced compositing inside of Premier Pro but it's a very, very simple principle and once you get your head around what's happening with nested sequences, you'll probably come up with a lot of different ways of using it.
 Essentially, it involves editing one sequence inside another sequence and when you do that, you get a single clip segment that represents the output of the first sequence.
 If that sounds like bake your noodle, let me just show you and you'll see what I mean.
 Here's my original sequence and this is a simple set of a few clip segments we'll cut together in a straight line on my video one track.